 With the help of the Camera-Gauging, it is possible to automatically recognize the placement, rotation, and deformation of a working piece.
 Applications are in combining different technical steps, like processing screen-printed Front Panels or cutting Large Scale printings.
 Also in cases where the placement on the machine is not accurate.

-The Camera-Settings are only active, if the Camera-Gauging has been licensed.
+The Camera-Settings are only active, if the Camera-Gauging has been licensed and a Camera Layer is present.